syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ### Filter with Character Casing

-Displays the list of suggestions based on the ending word with case sensitive.
+Displays the list of suggestions based on the ending characters with case sensitivity.

 {% tabs %}